About Jesus Steve Sweetman

 Because of the context some say that it is the false prophets

 being spoken of here.
-They've
+They

-their parents as we've already seen.
-Since
+their parents as we have already seen.

 body spoken of here is in reference to the wounds in the body of Jesus.

-He too was wounded in the house of His friends, and He will have these wounds at that day, and all through eternity.
+He too was wounded in the house of His friends, or so they say,

+and He will have these wounds at that day and all through eternity.

 At the moment, I tend to think the body spoken of here are the

 bodies of the false prophets, but I could be wrong.

 now move back to the time when Jesus was first on earth.

 the end of this age, does not appear here in verse 7.

 tells the sword to awake and go against the shepherd, "the man who

 is close to me."
 This

 is clearly in reference to Jesus being executed.

 before; it was not the Jews or the Romans that were behind the death of

 Jesus.
 It was God Himself.

 This is clear from Isaiah 53:10 as well as this verse.

 God tells the sword to awake and go against Jesus.